What you will study

 Week 2: Time in Cinema

 From early pioneers and the single 1-minute take, to longer experiments with duration, the use of temporal markers, the different ways of manipulating film story-time against the ‘time of the viewer’, you'll explore Sarah Kozloff 's ‘Five Types of Story Time’.
-Time is the fundamental building block of film, its primary material, and this week’s study will illustrate its significance in relation to the key techniques of film: editing, mise-en-scène and sound etc, with examples from the early pioneers of film, and some key examples from the short film set texts.
+Time is the fundamental building block of film, its primary material, and this week’s study will illustrate its significance in relation to the key techniques of film such as editing, mise-en-scène and sound, with examples from the early pioneers of film, and some key examples from the short film set texts.

 Week 3: Reality and fiction